kyuupichan/electrumx/docs/protocol-methods.md

 **Result**

-  A list of confirmed transactions in blockchain order, with the output of :func:`blockchain.scripthash.get_mempool` appended to the list.
+  A list of confirmed transactions in blockchain order, with the output of `blockchain.scripthash.get_mempool` appended to the list.
 Each confirmed transaction is a dictionary with the following
   keys: